zaxway/CS1632_Spring2018/study_guides/midterm_2_study_guide.md

 * Be able to name invariants given a function and sample input/output
 * Be able to show how invariants are broken
 * Understand what shrinking is and be able to shrink an input given an error
+  + Shrinking is being able to find the smallest possible error and helps track down the actual issue
 * For what kinds of functions is property-based testing useful?
 For what kinds is it less useful?
+  + Property testing is useful for mathematical functions, pure functions, well-specified problems, and anything where a variety of inputs map to a specific kind of output.
+  + Property testing is not very useful for writing to a file, communicating over a network, displaying text or graphics, and impure functions in general.

 ## STATIC ANALYSIS
 * Understand static vs dynamic testing